zriyansh/signoz.io/docs/tutorial/ecs-infra.md

 - An ECS cluster running with at least one task definition
 - Running SigNoz instance - [Install SigNoz](/docs/install)
+- ECS cluster must be either of launch type **EC2** or **External**
+- ECS Fargate is not supported yet.
+We are working on it and will be available soon.

 ## Setting up Daemon Service